patovicens/margovia-js/README.md

 ## Manual runs

 Use manual runs only when you need explicit lifecycle control.
-For normal OpenAI or Anthropic calls, prefer wrappers or provider helpers.
+For normal OpenAI or Anthropic calls, prefer `margovia.openai(client)` or `margovia.anthropic(client)`.
 For multi-step workflows, prefer `margovia.track(...)` around wrapped clients or manual cost calls.

 ```ts
 const run = await margovia.startRun({